mxochicale/hai2017/reviewing/1035/REVIEW.md

 one should rapidly differentiate competitors from cooperators and avoid useless battles against competitors"
-(2) "In the present study, we conducted an experiment to assess whether human predict future behavior of an agent (a 1-DOF stick) in a different situation by attributing malice or benevo- lence.
+(2) "In the present study, we conducted an experiment to assess whether human predict future behaviour of an agent (a 1-DOF stick) in a different situation by attributing malice or benevolence.
 We developed a stick-mediated interactive hole which provides minimum modal interaction in a non-zero-sum game situation."